Pension

 Read the blog

-Advance withdrawals are reported to the Swiss Federal Tax Administration automatically within 30 days.
-In general, the tax on the advance withdrawals is assessed separately from other income.
+Taxes: The pension fund informs the Swiss Federal Tax Administration of the amount of the advance withdrawal within 30 days.
+The capital withdrawn in advance must be taxed as a lump-sum payment from your pension assets.
+In general, the tax on the advance withdrawal is calculated separately from other income.
 Further information on taxation can be obtained from the tax office of your place of residence.

 • Teaser Image